ShashaAde/Domain-Network-Project/README.md

 ## Steps

 ## Virtual Machine Installation and Operating Systems Setup
+-Downloaded VMware Workstation 17 Player to create and run multiple virtual computers om.

+-Downloaded the needed ISO files to run on VMware, which included: Windows Server 2019, Windows 10, Ubuntu Live Server, and Ubuntu.

 ### Windows Server 2019 Setup
   ![Screenshot 2024-11-23 182357](https://github.com/user-attachments/assets/14286d57-5b24-410f-9320-c23a6e9f58b8)

+ Opted to install the Windows Server 2019 ISO file, until later on in the installation process to avoid a VMware disk error which happens when installing the ISO file right away.

   ![Screenshot 2024-11-23 172302](https://github.com/user-attachments/assets/84713e12-d589-4b8a-a10b-448862247b45)

+Selected the Windows Server 2019 operating system as a host on this particvular virtual computer.

   ![Screenshot 2024-11-23 172701](https://github.com/user-attachments/assets/404af2d2-2076-40aa-829d-41928e2fb2a7)